maxkom125/colony/TASKS.md

 - Dependencies: None

 ## Task ID: 20
-- Status: TODO
+- Status: DONE
 - Description: Improve Scanner AI: Prevent multiple scanners from targeting the same unscanned asteroid simultaneously.
 Each scanner should check if an asteroid is already targeted by another scanner before selecting it.
 - Priority: Medium
 - Dependencies: 8 # Depends on basic Scan action/AI

+## Task ID: 21
+- Status: TODO
+- Description: Add new conftest: check if admirals remove ship is called only from fleet class! ( to maintain consistency)
+- Priority: High
+- Dependencies: None

+## TODO: FIX scanner inide asteroid: scan radius < radius!
+## TODO: FIX random miner stops when returning to base and assigned to new category